Vickie Davy with her dogs, Floyd and Mikala

-PetRescue’s Vickie Davy and her geriatric dogs, find out who’s the boss?
+PetRescue’s Vickie Davy and her family of geriatric dogs and foster kittens, find out who’s the boss?

 Vickie Davy is the Co-Founder of PetRescue, a national animal welfare charity helping to save the lives of thousands of homeless pets.
 PetRescue.com.au is now Australia’s most visited charity website with 250 searches a minute for adoptable pets.

 Vickie Davy ‘walks the talk’ by adopting and fostering cats and dogs over many years.
 It’s never dull in Vickie’s household with geriatric dogs, kittens and a young daughter.
 We find out who’s really the boss in her busy home and the special dog who inspired her to get involved in animal welfare and then PetRescue.
 Continue Reading →

 Leisel Jones and her rescue dog, Neville, find out who’s the boss?

 Leisel Jones and her rescue dog, Neville at home in NSW